Pushparaj13811/streamly/Readme.md

-# Project Name: Video Streaming and Hosting Site Backend
+# Project Name: Video Streaming and Hosting Site Backend (Streamly)

 ## Description
 This project aims to develop a backend system for a video streaming and hosting site, similar to YouTube.
 The backend will handle various functionalities such as video uploading, storage, streaming, user authentication, and video management.